scrapy/scrapy/docs/topics/settings.rst

     Scrapy currently does not support HTTP/2 Cleartext (h2c) since none of the major browsers support HTTP/2 unencrypted (refer `http2 faq`_).

+.. warning:: HTTP/2 support in Scrapy is experimental, and not yet recommended
+             for production environments.
+Future Scrapy versions may introduce related changes without a deprecation period or warning.

 .. _http2 faq: https://http2.github.io/faq/#does-http2-require-encryption

 .. setting:: DOWNLOAD_TIMEOUT